REQ#: RQ75639 DevOps (Linux) Site Reliability Engineer (Open)

 In this role, a typical day will include:

 Collaborating with software developers to design solutions for hosting and maintaining custom business and scientific applications both on-prem in our state-of-the-art compute facility and in our custom PaaS in AWS.
 You’ll also engineer solutions for hosting scientific COTS products such as Laboratory Information Management Systems (LIMS).

 Supporting and configuring LAMP stack applications for custom developed applications using technologies such as Apache, Tomcat, Java, Python, MySQL, MariaDB, and PostgreSQL.

 Breaking down monolithic applications hosted on-prem into a microservice architecture hosted in containers or serverless workloads.
 This is part of an effort to refactor applications and shift hosting from on-prem to the AWS cloud.

-Contributing to on-going efforts to develop standardized and compliant infrastructure services for self-service consumption such as Docker Images, RDS Aurora, and Email using AWS Simple Email Service (SES).
+Contributing to on-going efforts to develop standardized, hardened, and compliant infrastructure services for self-service consumption such as Linux server images, Docker Images, RDS Aurora, and Email using AWS Simple Email Service (SES).